lawynnj/knockri/README.txt

 What would you do differently if you were allocated more time?
   I would have researched the json-server API inorder to complete the "Save comment" feature and try to find any areas that needed optimization/refactoring.

+Execution
+git clone
+ $ git clone git@github.com:lawynnjana/knockri.git

+ change directories into knockri and execute npm install in the directory and then in the client/ directory

+ In the parent folder type:
+ $ npm start